Gr3gorywolf/EmulatorGamesSuperscraper/README.md

 and the core of this app is used on <a href='https://github.com/Gr3gorywolf/NeonRom3r'>NeonRomer</a> the core is superscrapper.cs that makes all the request etc the program.cs is the extractor that is also used as a demo to explain how to use the scraping core
 # Usage
+## Include the library to your proyect
+You can download the dll that is currently on the dll folder or also download it clicking <a href="https://github.com/Gr3gorywolf/EmulatorGamesSuperscraper/raw/master/dll/">Here</a>
-## Include the library and the usage of the classes in the library
+## Import of the library
 ```c#
 /////Include the library on the top of the code writting
 using emulatorgamessuperscrapper